cppalliance/gecko/README.md

 ## TODOs
 - Writing developer documentation.
-- Improving project structure and making a generic interface for adding crawlers.
+- Improving the project structure and making a generic interface for adding crawlers.
-- Writing crawler for remaining libraries.
+- Writing crawler for the remaining libraries.
-- Considering a smarter approach to indexing libraries with unique structures that doesn't necessitate a dedicated crawler.
+- Considering a smarter approach for indexing libraries with unique structures that doesn't necessitate a dedicated crawler.
 - Adding Test.
 - Setting up the repository.
 - Setting up CI.